 All vessels fishing in CCAMLR fisheries are required to carry an observer for all of their fishing operations.

 Observers record information on the gear configuration (including measures to reduce incidental mortality of seabirds and marine mammals), fishing operations (including catch composition), biological measurements of target and by-catch species, details of fish tagging and tag-recaptures, vessel sightings and data on indicators of vulnerable marine ecosystems.
 All of these data are submitted by observers to the CCAMLR Secretariat on standardised logbook forms designed for longline, trawl (finfish and krill) and pot (crabs and finfish) fisheries.

 The Secretariat coordinates implementation of the scheme through a network of national technical coordinators designated by Members.

 To assist CCAMLR Members in planning observation programs and recording data, the Secretariat has developed a Scientific Observers Manual in consultation with the Scientific Committee, its working groups and observers in the field.
 The manual contains a comprehensive range of scientific observation guidelines and reference materials.

-Resources for observers including the Observer sampling requirements for Dissostichus spp., other information including logbooks, Scientific Observer's Manual – Krill Fisheries – Version 2020 (1.59 MB), Scientific Observer's Manual – Finfish Fisheries – Version 2020 (2.15 MB), cruise report templates and reference material are available on Information for Technical Coordinators and Scientific Observers.
+Resources for observers including the Observer sampling requirements for Dissostichus spp., other information including logbooks, Scientific Observer's Manual – Krill Fisheries – Version 2023 (985.99 KB), Scientific Observer's Manual – Finfish Fisheries – Version 2023 (1.32 MB), cruise report templates and reference material are available on Information for Technical Coordinators and Scientific Observers.